Have we met?

 Merrimack River Greenway Trail

 I am a passionate supporter of the MRGT, which is a proposed continuous, off-street paved trail running along the Merrimack River from Pembroke to Boscawen.
-Phase 1 was recently completed in Terrill Park.
-I joined the MRGT Board in 2013 and enthusiastically created events that would draw people to the site of the future trail.
-These included a snowshoe hike, paddle clinic, and the Merrimack River Greenway Trail Triathlon.
 The City of Concord, with its small urban setting and easy access to nature, has so much to offer.
-I am eager to see the MRGT completed and to watch our citizens and neighbors enjoy the natural environment that exists along the river in the heart of Concord.
+I am eager to see the MRGT completed to give residents and visitors an opportunity to enjoy the natural environment along the river in the heart of Concord.